COMPARE · 2026-06-11Evidence-backed

 No hosted team dashboard or central identity layer in V1.

-No HTTP gateway, provider catalog, or AI spend controls yet.
+No HTTP/WebSocket gateway, provider catalog, or AI spend controls yet.

 Kontext CLI MIT